Lykamopia/2D-Graphics-Game/README.md

 2. Press the Enter key to start the game.
 3. Press the Spacebar key to make the player character jump.
 4. Avoid colliding with the fire.
+5. The fire is randomly ordered.
-5. The game ends when the player collides with the fire.
+6. The game ends when the player collides with the fire.

 ## Game Controls